 We’re required by the Province of Manitoba to reassess property values every two years.
 We do this to make sure values align with current market conditions.

 The preview letters sent out this month are not tax bills.
-We’re sending these letters out now, so you have time to review, compare, and contact us with any questions in advance of us finalizing your 2027 property tax bill.
+We’re sending these letters out now, so you have time to review, compare, and contact us with any questions in advance of us finalizing the values for your 2027 property tax bill.

 What impact will this have on my property taxes?

 It’s important to remember an increase in your property’s value does not necessarily mean an equivalent increase to your property taxes.
-Changes to your property taxes depend on:
+Changes to your property taxes depend on the follow:

 What if I want to discuss my proposed assessed value?